backdrop-contrib/tac_lite/README.md

 * Grant permissions per user.
 (Give a specific user access beyond what his/her roles allow).

+* Grant permissions based on a term reference field on the user profile.
+(If the user has the same term as a node, access is granted.)

 * Supports view, update and delete permissions.

 ### Example Use Case: Website to track and share work projects